 - by cheque: please make cheques payable to Portsmouth City Council, and send to: Private Sector Housing, Portsmouth City Council, Civic offices, Guildhall Square, Portsmouth, PO1 2AZ.

 - by phone: call 02392 841659 during office hours.

 - online: visit the payments portal and choose ‘miscellaneous’, then ‘licensing’.
 (Due to the way receipts are received, please add the addresses of the HMO properties the payment relates to in the message box at the bottom of the form.)

-- Floor plans – please ensure your label rooms (for example ‘bedroom 1’ and ‘bedroom 2’) with sizes in m2 (square meters), and that the rooms correspond with the form.
-Bathrooms, ensuites and separate toilets should also be clearly labelled along with the correct dimensions.
+Floor plans – please ensure you label the bedrooms (for example ‘bedroom 1’ and ‘bedroom 2’) with sizes in m2 (square meters), and that the rooms correspond with the application form.
+All other rooms including kitchens, communal areas, bathrooms, ensuites and separate toilets should also be clearly labelled along with the correct dimensions.